-These New York-Style Cheesecake Bars are thick, creamy, and so easy!
-Perfect for almost any occasion, this easy cheesecake bar recipe is always a crowd-pleaser!
+These New York-Style Cheesecake Bars are thick, creamy, and so easy.
+Perfect for almost any occasion, these easy baked cheesecake bars are always a crowd-pleaser!
+Freezer friendly!

 With the month of July behind us, I can’t help but think one thing: Fall is right around the corner!
 It’s hard to believe considering it’s currently 8am and already 89 degrees.
 But it’s true!
 And between me and you… I’ve already started baking with apples.
 And sweet potatoes!
 And yes: pumpkin.
 I actually bought 16 jumbo cans of pumpkin puree from Costco last week and the cashier definitely gave me the side eye.